Limit Theorems for Factor Models: MONTE CARLO SIMULATIONS

 The actual distribution of the linear component of $\Xi _{N,T}$ is very close to Gaussian, in all respects: all the moments and the right tail are almost equal to their theoretical counterparts.
 The quadratic component of $ \Xi _{N,T},$ however, albeit mean unbiased, is somewhat positively skewed and a bit leptokurtic.
 The shifted right quantile confirms slight over-dispersion.
 The distortions, however, do not seem to increase with the strength of the error factor structure.

 In Table \ref{tab: table 2} we document the empirical rejection rates for tests with $10\%,$ $5\%$ and $1\%$ declared size based on the asymptotic-t, wild bootstrap and wild bootstrap-t approaches.
 In the asymptotic-t approach we create a $t$-statistic using $\widehat{\Sigma }_{\xi }$ as a variance estimator and compare it with the symmetric standard Gaussian critical values.
-We also exploring performance the two wild bootstrap procedures -- one that bootstraps $\Xi _{N,T}$ and another that bootstraps the $t$ -statistics (referred to in Table \ref{tab: table 2} as bootstrap $\xi $ and bootstrap $t$).
+We also explore the performance of two wild bootstrap procedures -- one that bootstraps $\Xi _{N,T}$ and another that bootstraps the $t$ -statistics (referred to in Table \ref{tab: table 2} as bootstrap $\xi $ and bootstrap $t$).
 In both bootstrap procedures, we compare the absolute value of the statistic from the sample to the right quantile of the absolute value of the bootstrapped statistic.
 We verify the empirical size by setting $ c_{fv}=0$ and empirical power by setting $c_{fv}=0.1$ for relatively small deviations from the null and $c_{fv}=0.2$ for relatively large deviations from the null.

-As expected, the size of the test based on asymptotic approximations sometimes deviate from nominal rates by a wide margin, especially for the linear component of $\xi _{N,T},$ the gap quickly increasing with the strength of the error factor structure.
-This happens due to inconsistency of the variance estimator $\widehat{\Sigma }_{\xi }$ becomes more pronounced with stronger cross-sectional dependence.
-What is surprising is that the asymptotic approximation for the quadratic component of $\xi _{N,T},$ the distortions are relatively minor and not very sensitive to the strength of factor structure.
-In contrast, both bootstrap procedures exhibit excellent size control and its stability across the strength of the error factor structure for both components of $\xi _{N,T}.$ In terms of power, however, the two bootstrap statistics are approximately equally powerful for the linear component of $\xi _{N,T},$ while there is a gap, sometimes sizable, between power figures for its quadratic component.
+As expected, the size of the test based on asymptotic approximations sometimes deviates from nominal rates by a wide margin, especially for the linear component of $\xi _{N,T},$ the gap quickly increasing with the strength of the error factor structure.
+This happens due to inconsistency of the variance estimator $\widehat{\Sigma }_{\xi }$ and becomes more pronounced with stronger cross-sectional dependence.
+What is surprising is that for the quadratic component of $\xi _{N,T},$ the distortions are relatively minor and not very sensitive to the strength of the factor structure.
+In contrast, both bootstrap procedures exhibit excellent size control and stability thereof across the strength of the error factor structure for both components of $\xi _{N,T}.$ In terms of power, however, the two bootstrap statistics are approximately equally powerful for the linear component of $\xi _{N,T},$ while there is a gap, sometimes sizable, between power figures for its quadratic component.
 It seems that bootstrapping the statistic itself is preferable.